 Try swapping ports.
 If you're using a USB port on the front of your case, switch it to one of the ones in the back.
 If you're using a USB hub, try bypassing the hub and see if that makes any difference.
 You may be able to track down the issue a lot faster this way.

 This applies to both your mic (if you're using a USB one) and your sound device.
 Sound device drivers are crucial, especially if you are running Windows Vista.
 Check the manufacturer of your sound device (such as Realtek, Creative, SigmaTel, etc) and visit their website for driver updates.
 If you're not sure where to find this information, check your motherboard's manual (for on-board sound) and/or consult the manufacturer of your PC.

 So, you've made sure that your mic is correctly connected, properly configured in Windows and it has passed the device test.
 The next thing to look at is the mic settings in-game.
 Below is an example of the configuration menu:

 If it isn't working in-game, then the issue is probably that the mic input is being switched when you launch the game.
-To solve that issue, please view the Microphone input switches when launching a game article and use the launch options there.

 One last thing to keep in mind is that the Server can control if your mic is allowed to work at all, as well as what codec and sound quality is used.
 If you have everything configured properly and your mic still doesn't seem to work in-game, always try several different servers to make sure it isn't just a Server issue.